Shalomasc/Shalomasc/README.md

 - 👋 Hi, I’m Shalom
--  I’m interested in writing and coding
+-  💫I’m interested in writing and coding
-- 🌱 I’m currently learning in high school

 <!---
 Shalomasc/Shalomasc is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.